kanaria69/Mainecoco/README.md

-## Why did the man put his money in the freezer?
-He wanted cold hard cash!
+## What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.